In this article, I describe how you can combine linocut with clay to make reliefs.

 With a wooden bead, I stamped some deepened small circles.
 By using transparent green glaze as a finish, the deepened and raised parts became darker in colour.

 Combining decoration techniques

 To decorate ceramics is always very fulfilling.
-Even the simplest techniques give an immediate result, don’t you think?
+Even the most straightforward techniques give an immediate result, don’t you think?